DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/work-with-multiple-windows.md

 The t.switchToWindow method lets you switch between browser windows.

-It takes an instance of the window object as an argument:
+It takes an instance of the Window object as an argument:

 ```JavaScript
 fixture `Example page`